KelvenH/Guitar-Vault/README.md

     - capabilities to view / manage the additional member activities above
     - run a member feedback poll

+In response to additional testing outcomes;

+- Consider switching all images to nextgen formats (webP) with fallback for unsupported browsers
+- improve color contrast ratios
+-
 ------
 # TESTING